eclipse-archived/codewind-operator/README.md

 $ kubectl get pvc -n codewind
 ```

-which will show each kind e.g:
+which will show each kind, for example:

 ```
 NAME                         SECRETS   AGE